orbitjs/ember-orbit/README.md

 ```

 By default this will create a new bucket factory based on `@orbit/indexeddb-bucket`.
-It will also create an initializer that injects this bucket into all your
+This bucket will be registered as the `'main'` bucket and injected into all your
 sources and key maps.

 ### Conditionally include strategies and sources